andrei-calin-dragomir/ease25-repl-pkg/functions/README.md

 # README

 ## Benchmarks
-We selected n functions from the Computer Language Benchmark Game (CLBG) following these criteria to mitigate any threat to validity related to the characteristics of the code:
+We selected 6/7 functions from the Computer Language Benchmark Game (CLBG) following these criteria to mitigate any threat to validity related to the characteristics of the code:

 1. well-defined developer profile
 2. no parallelism (single-thread)